drclaw1394/perl-template-plex/README.md

 - Other templating system are very powerful, but have huge a huge APIs and options.
 [Template::Plex](https://metacpan.org/pod/Template%3A%3APlex) could have a very minimal API with perl doing the hard work

-# TODO

-- More tests
-- Add a guide document
-- CLI app to render .plex files

 # API